UMAprotocol/docs/docs/users/redeem-tokens.md

 sidebar_label: Redeeming Expired Tokens
 ---

-Once a token has expired, token holders will likely want to redeem the tokens they hold for the amount of collateral that they are entitled to.
+Once a token has expired, tokenholders will likely want to redeem the tokens they hold for the amount of collateral that they are entitled to.
 The easiest way to redeem is via [EMP Tools](https://tools.umaproject.org) and this tutorial will walk you through how to do so.